 The Delaware State University Foundation offers Privately Funded Scholarships for current students as well as those who are transferring to DSU from another institution.

-The Osher Reentry Endowed Scholarship is available to adults who are entering DSU after a five-year cumulative gap in pursuing their first bachelor’s degree.
+The Osher and Crankstart Scholarships are available to adults who are entering DSU after a five-year cumulative gap in pursuing their first bachelor’s degree.